-The use of recruitment rate in population management

-Population conservation, harvesting, and control require tools in population management in order to reach quantitative targets, such as a population size for example (F. A. Johnson et al., 2021; Shea & NCEAS Working Group on Population Management, 1998).
-To do so, a first blind strategy is to test iteratively management rules to reach progressively an optimum.
+Population conservation, harvesting, and control require tools in population management in order to reach quantitative targets, such as a preset population size for example ( Johnson et al., 2021; Shea & NCEAS Working Group on Population Management, 1998).
+To do so, a first blind strategy is to test management rules iteratively, in order to progressively reach an optimum.
 Such approach can be time-consuming given the intrinsic variability of the population response to its changing environment.
 It might also suffer from a rejection of the stakeholders because of the lack of transparency of an arbitrary process (Williams & Madsen, 2013).
 Another approach is to try to predict the growth rate of the population as a function of the harvest rate and other environment inputs.
-Such modelling approach can provide clues on the recovering time of a population upon a variety of management rules (Otis, 2006).
-These decision-support tools are then key inputs to status on the best management rules to implement.
-The growth rate of a population depends on the adult survival rate and the recruitment rate, see Equation (2.6) in Section 2.4.
-The adult survival is generally estimated by mark recapture/recovery methods (Lebreton, 2001).
-If the harvest pressure behaves as an additive mortality to the natural mortality for adults (e.g. Iverson et al., 2013), it is quite straightforward to predict its impact on the adult survival.
+Such a modelling approach can provide clues on the recovering time of a population upon a variety of management rules (Otis, 2006).
+These decision-support tools are then key inputs to decide on the best management rules to implement.
+The growth rate of a population depends on both adult survival rate and recruitment rate, see Equation (2.6) in Section 2.4.
+Adult survival is generally estimated by mark recapture/recovery methods (Lebreton, 2001).
+If harvest pressure leads to an additive mortality to the natural mortality for adults (e.g. Iverson et al., 2013), it is quite straightforward to predict its impact on adult survival.
 The recruitment rate is thus a key parameter to build management scenarios.
-According to Blums & Clark (2004), the recruitment for diving ducks is poorly related to fecundity, but depends mostly on juvenile survival, which is driven by weather conditions.
-Studies on other birds concludes also on the weak correlation between fecundity and recruitment (e.g. Murray, 2000).
-The difficulty to track juvenile survival (Schmidt et al., 2008) demonstrates the interest to focus on the recruitment rate when accessible.
+According to Blums & Clark (2004), recruitment rate is poorly related to fecundity in diving ducks, but depends mostly on juvenile survival, which is mostly driven by weather conditions.
+Studies on other birds also conclude on the weak correlation between fecundity and recruitment (e.g. Murray, 2000).
+The difficulty to track juvenile survival (Schmidt et al., 2008) demonstrates the interest to focus on recruitment rate directly when accessible.
 The key to predict the growth rate of a population is then to estimate the value of the recruitment rate and its variability, potentially influenced by the harvest pressure (Anders & Marshall, 2005).

 The variability of the recruitment rate

 A waterfowl species that is released in a favourable habitat will naturally expand (Malthus, 1872).
 The growth of such a population reflects that the recruitment rate parameter is higher than the adult mortality rate.
 This expansion is limited by the carrying capacity of the habitat (Sayre, 2008).
-When a waterfowl species is endemic of an ecosystem and evolves in stable environmental conditions, the population size varies around the carrying capacity because the individuals compete for space or/and food (Nummi et al., 2015), which prevents the population from expanding indefinitely.
-This competition commonly induces a lower fecundity or/and a higher juvenile mortality.
-The population renewal is slowed down because the recruitment rate parameter is affected by density-dependent effects (Gunnarsson et al., 2013).
+When a waterfowl species is endemic to an ecosystem and evolves in stable environmental conditions, population size varies around the carrying capacity because the individuals compete for space or/and food (Nummi et al., 2015), which prevents the population from expanding indefinitely.
+Such competition commonly induces a lower fecundity or/and a higher juvenile mortality.
+Population renewal is slowed down because recruitment rate is limited by density-dependent feedback (Gunnarsson et al., 2013).
 For an endemic species evolving in stable environmental conditions, the recruitment rate compensates on average the adult mortality rate, which explains the stabilization of the number of individuals (Flint, 2015).